 - i.
 Up to additional two years of tax relief for a project which results in new residential units.
-Analysis: Renovation of this property will result in seven new market rate housing units (1 bedroom apartments), and therefore is eligible for this benefit. - ii.
+Analysis: Renovation of this property will not result in any new housing and therefore is ineligible for this benefit. - ii.
 Up to four years for a project that includes affordable housing.
 Analysis: This project will not include any affordable housing.
 Therefore the project is ineligible for an additional four years of benefit. - iii.
 Up to an additional four years of tax relief for the substantial rehabilitation of a qualifying structure that is listed on or determined eligible for listing on the National Register of Historic Places provided that the substantial rehabilitation is conducted in accordance with the U.S. Secretary of Interior's Standards for Rehabilitation.
 Analysis: Although the property has been determined eligible for the National Register as a contributing structure to the Downtown National Register District, the applicant's proposed improvements will not strictly comply with the Secretary of the Interior's Standards.
 Therefore the project is not eligible for an additional four years. - b.
 The specific public benefit is preserved through a covenant under RSA 79-E:8.
-Analysis: The applicant will provide the required covenant to the City which shall run with the land for a period twice the benefit period (i.e. 14 years) in accordance with RSA 79-E:8, II.

-In conjunction with granting RSA 79-E for this parcel, but separate from the covenant required by RSA 79-E:8, the Developer shall also grant to the City a second covenant whereby should any or all of the property ever become owned by a tax exempt entity, then said entity would be responsible for making a payment in lieu of taxes to the City in an amount equal to what would be owed if the property was not tax exempt.
-This covenant shall run with the land in perpetuity.
+Analysis: The applicant will provide the required covenant to the City which shall run with the land for a period twice the benefit period (i.e. 10 years) in accordance with RSA 79-E:8, II. - In conjunction with granting RSA 79-E for this parcel, but separate from the covenant required by RSA 79-E:8, the Developer shall also grant to the City a second covenant whereby should any or all of the property ever become owned by a tax exempt entity, then said entity would be responsible for making a payment in lieu of taxes to the City in an amount equal to what would be owed if the property was not tax exempt.
+This covenant shall run with the land in perpetuity. - c.
+The governing body finds that the proposed use is consistent with the municipality's master plan or development regulations.
+Analysis: The preservation, renovation, and adaptive reuse of historic properties such as the Dow Block supports the goals and objectives of the City's 2030 Master Plan and 1997 Downtown Master Plan. - d.
+The value of proposed improvements is at least \$75,000 or total 15% of the property's current assessed value, whichever is less.
+Analysis: The Developer's budget for renovation of this property is \$426,041(excluding acquisition).
+This budget is in excess of the \$75,000 or 15% of pre-renovation assessed value threshold required for participation in the RSA 79-E program. - 3.
+Public Benefit: In order to approve this application, the City Council must determine that the development project will create one or more "public benefits" as set forth within RSA 79-E:7, as follows: - a.
+That the project enhances the economic vitality of the downtown.
+Analysis: The basement (Storrs Street) level of the property will be renovated in a retail space for a local antique shop on an interim basis (5 years or less).
+In the long-term, the Developer hopes to attract a restaurant to the space.
+Both proposals will help to maintain or enhance the economic vitality of Downtown.